sparkflows/sparkflows-docs/docs/troubleshooting/websockets.rst

-Websockets
+WebSockets
 ============

-In Fire Insights, the browser uses websockets for communications for some of the web pages of Fire Insights.
+In Fire Insights, the browser uses WebSockets for communications for some of the web pages of Fire Insights.
-This document explains some of the common issues and corresponding resolutions related to Websockets:
+This document explains some of the common issues and corresponding resolutions related to WebSockets:

-Websocket Connection Error
+WebSocket Connection Error
 ------------------------------------------------------------

 Problem